-- The auditor's report expresses an unmodified opinion on the financial statements of District Attorney of the Seventh Judicial District. - 2.
-No instances of noncompliance material to the financial statements of District Attorney of the Seventh Judicial District were disclosed during the audit. - No material weaknesses relating to the audit of the financial statements are reported in the Independent Auditor's Report on Internal Control.
+- The auditor's report expresses an unmodified opinion on the financial statements of District Attorney of the Thirty-Seventh Judicial District. - No instances of noncompliance material to the financial statements of District Attorney of the Thirty-Seventh Judicial District were disclosed during the audit. - 3.
+One material weaknesses relating to the audit of the financial statements is reported in the Independent Auditor's Report on Internal Control.